Sylius/Sylius/docs/customization/api.rst

 .. warning::

     As we can use only one Normalizer per resource we need to set priority higher then one from Sylius.
-    Default value for Sylius Normalizers is typically 64, but if you want to be sure, check the values in ``src/Sylius/Bundle/ApiBundle/Resources/config/services/serializers.xml``
+    You can find priority value of Normalizer in ``src/Sylius/Bundle/ApiBundle/Resources/config/services/serializers.xml``

 Then we can add the new field: